 Spoil yourself by selecting one of the fine wines from Shangri-La’s own cellar.
 A specially created wine list offers a variety of sparkling, red, white and dessert wines.

 Please take note that although every effort will be made to accommodate last minute bookings, advanced reservations are essential to secure your treatment.
 Enquire about our various treatments by calling 014 718 1600.
-Download our SPA BROCHURE here.

 Shangri-La Hotel offers a peaceful country venue for conferences, business indabas, teambuilding events and workshops.
 Conference organisers can opt for day conference- and overnight packages.

 Our helpful staff will happily arrange teambuilding sessions that feature group volleyball contests, potjiekos competitions, treasure hunts and more.
-Our new Labyrinth (the result of a life long relationship with Dr Bruce Copley, Holistic leader of AAHA Learning) is the perfect option for alternate teambuilding exercises.
-Another new addition include The Pavilion with its rose garden that is ideal for outdoor events, with further outdoor conference venues in development.
+Our Labyrinth (the result of a life long relationship with Dr Bruce Copley, Holistic leader of AAHA Learning) is the perfect option for alternate teambuilding exercises.
+Another recent addition include The Pavilion with its rose garden that is ideal for outdoor events, with further outdoor conference venues in development.

 Shangri-La’s theme evenings – encompassing creative Chinese, Mauritian, Out-of-Africa and traditional barbeque menus – are especially popular among conference delegates and Year End Functions.